 What happens next?

 The aim of these methods is to dilate your cervix so that your waters break or can be broken by your midwife.
-This will take place on the Central Delivery Suite (labour ward).
+This will take place on the labour ward.
 There may sometimes be a delay in transferring you if the labour ward is busy.
 The staff will explain this to you.

 Most women will require an oxytocin (hormone) drip to strengthen contractions.
 The progress of your labour will be monitored regularly by vaginal examinations until your baby is born.

-Occasionally the pessary or the oxytocin drip used for induction of labour can cause your womb to contract too much and cause your baby some distress.
-In these cases, we can stop the contractions with medication.
+Occasionally the hormone gel or the oxytocin drip used for induction of labour can cause your womb to contract too much and cause your baby some distress.
+In these cases, we can stop the contractions temporarily with medication.

 Please ask your midwife if you require further information.
 Each step will be explained to you when you are in hospital and your pain relief options will be discussed with you.